Oct 30, 2024 | AOC Advocacy, Transportation

 Sponsored by Idaho Office of Emergency Management (IOEM), this series is a collaborative effort with the Oregon Department of Emergency Management (OEM), the Cybersecurity and Infrastructure Security Agency (CISA), and Albertsons Companies.
 It involves volunteer speakers with firsthand experience in key business and industry security and resilience topics.

-Submitted by: Miles Palacios | Legislative Affairs Manager
+Contributed by: Miles Palacios | Legislative Affairs Manager

 Oct 29, 2024 | AOC Business Partner